ShaneHicks/Javascript-Calculation/README.md

 # jCalc - JavaScript Calculation Library

-jCalc is a lightweight JavaScript library for performing automatic calculations based on input values in a web page.
+jCalc (based on jAutoCalc) is a lightweight JavaScript library for performing automatic calculations based on input values in a web page.
 This library is designed to replace the functionality of a jQuery-based script, providing a modern and dependency-free alternative.

 ## Features